Meaning of Time Value of Money

-The term ‘Time Value of Money (TVM)’ implies that there is a connection between ‘time’ and ‘value of money’.
-This concept can be explained by a simple question – Would you prefer to receive $100 today or after a year?
-The answer shall always be obviously ‘today’.
+The term ‘Time Value of Money (TVM)’ implies that there is a connection between ‘time’ and ‘value of money.’
+A simple question can explain this concept – Would you prefer to receive $100 today or after a year?
+The answer shall always be obviously ‘today.’
 Let us understand why we prefer it today.
-If you receive $100 now, you can deposit it in a bank at say 10% interest rate, a value of your money after a year will be $110.
+If you receive $100 now, you can deposit it in a bank at, say 10% interest rate; the value of your money after a year will be $110.
 On the other hand, if you opt to receive money after a year, you will get $100.
 The first option is preferred because, after one year, you are better off by $10.
 In the current example, the future value of $100 is $110 or the present value of $110 is $100 and $10 is the time value of money for 1 year.

-- Spending: Since, inflation is in place, the prices of goods are bound to rise every some days.
-With the same amount of money today, we can buy more goods than in what we can in future.
-So, spending today has more value in terms of more amounts of goods compared to future.
+Since inflation is in place, the prices of goods are bound to rise every day.
+With the same amount of money today, we can buy more goods than we can in the future.
+So, spending today has more value in terms of more goods than in the future.

-- Saving: We save money to ensure future because it is certain that we will have needs in future but the inflow of money to satisfy those needs is not certain.
-So, saving money today has value in future in terms of fulfilling our future necessities.
+We save money to ensure the future because it is certain that we will have needs in the future, but the inflow of money to satisfy those needs is not certain.
+So, saving money today has value in the future in terms of fulfilling our future necessities.

-- Borrowing: To fulfill our current needs, we borrow money.
-For example, to enjoy the benefits of a car today, you borrow money and repay it slowly in future.
+To fulfill our current needs, we borrow money.
+For example, to enjoy the benefits of a car today, you borrow money and repay it slowly in the future.

-- Investing: We opt for an investment of our surplus as we know that investing money will result maximizing the value of our surplus money.
+We opt for an investment of our surplus as we know that investing money will maximize the value of our surplus money.

 Reasons for Time Value of Money

-The question arises is “Why money has time value?”
-Following are the primary reasons for money changing its value due to a passage of time.
+The question arises, “Why money has time value?”
+Following are the primary reasons for money changing its value due to the passage of time.

-- Uncertain Future: One can control its spending, but he has no control over his income or the inflows.
-A risk factor is always attached with the inflows.
-Everyone wants to avoid that risk and prefer cash receipts now.
+One can control their spending, but he has no control over his income or the inflows.
+A risk factor is always attached to the inflows.
+Everyone wants to avoid that risk and prefers cash receipts now.

-- Inflation: In this economic trend, the purchasing power of money is falling.
-Money received today is more useful than money received in future.
+In this economic trend, the purchasing power of money is falling.
+Money received today is more useful than money received in the future.

-- Interest Factor Attached with Investment Opportunities: In a simple world where a certain cash amount is received and paid at the later date, the values are different.
-The link is the ‘Interest Rate’.
-People invest their savings in the hope of getting a higher value in the near future.
+In a simple world where a certain cash amount is received and paid at a later date, the values are different.
+The link is the ‘Interest Rate.’
+People invest their savings to get a higher value in the near future.

-Time value of money is the inevitable to understand the various concept of finance.
+Time value of money is inevitable to understand the various concept of finance.
 It is nothing but the difference in the value of money between today and sometime later.
-It helps us in answering more complicated questions like ‘$100 today or $200, 6 years later’.
+It helps us answer more complicated questions like ‘$100 today or $200, 6 years later’.
 Primarily the interest rates help us decide such a dilemma provided the cash flows do not have any uncertainty.
-The concept of present value and future value are very important to solve the corporate financial management problems relating to capital budgeting, investment decisions etc.
+The concept of present and future value is very important to solve corporate financial management problems relating to capital budgeting, investment decisions, etc.